First aid for bites and stings

 Australia is home to some of the most venomous creatures in the world.
 Snakes, spiders, jellyfish and molluscs, such as the blue ringed octopus and cone snail, can all inflict a sting or bite that may cause significant illness and occasionally, death.

 Australian venomous snakes include taipans, death adders, tiger, black, brown, mulga and copperhead snakes as well as many sea snakes.
 In warmer weather, the land-based snakes are out of hibernation and basking in the sun.
-Just in time to be found by holidaymakers.
+Surprisingly, most snake attacks happen near houses, not in the bush.